-Many of us are familiar with virtual memory that is incorporated into PCs to make them faster.
-Virtual memory is the excess amount of memory that the computer has access to in case the primary memory, that is the RAM is filled with data.
-The operating system takes up some storage from the hard drive and uses it as a supplement to favour the primary memory available in the RAM stick.
-It does not increase the overall space in the RAM stick, it just helps the primary memory to go on about its task even when several applications are set to run simultaneously.
+Many of us are familiar with virtual memory incorporated into PCs to make them faster.
+Virtual memory is the excess amount of memory that the computer has access to in case the primary memory, that is, the RAM, is filled with data.
+The operating system takes up some storage from the hard drive and uses it as a supplement to favor the primary memory available in the RAM stick.
+It does not increase the overall space in the RAM stick; it just helps the primary memory to go on about its task even when several applications are set to run simultaneously.

 The RAM does not store any data permanently.
 It pushes the core application files in and out, with a continuous flow of data required for the different applications running on the device.
-At times when this allocated memory on the RAM stick gets filled, the flow of data gets clogged and the running applications suffer to perform their functions.
-It needs access to RAM memory to function properly.
-In such times, Virtual RAM will come into play and allocate a portion of the internal storage as temporary RAM memory where the system will store the unnecessary data files that are clogging the RAM.
-The application in use will keep using the actual RAM memory, while the application which is not in use and running in the background will have its core files in the allocated virtual memory.
-Yes, the internal memory is not fast enough for the application to use that for its functionality.
+At times, when this allocated memory on the RAM stick gets filled, the flow of data gets clogged, and the running applications fail to perform their functions.
+It needs access to RAM to function properly.
+In such times, Virtual RAM will come into play and allocate a portion of the internal storage as temporary RAM, where the system will store the unnecessary data files that are clogging the RAM.
+The application will keep using the actual RAM, while the application that is not in use and running in the background will have its core files in the allocated virtual memory.
+Yes, the internal memory is not fast enough for the application to use for its functionality.
 Hence, it will only act as a storage unit.
-As soon as the user loads up an application that has its core files stored in the Virtual RAM, those core files will be moved to the actual RAM memory and some other application will be pushed to the virtual RAM.
-This will ensure that the smartphone will load up applications faster and the applications running in the foreground will have all the memory for themselves.
+When the user loads up an application with its core files stored in the Virtual RAM, those core files will be moved to the actual RAM, and some other applications will be pushed to the virtual RAM.
+This will ensure that the smartphone will load up applications faster and the applications running in the foreground will have all the memory.

 List of phones that support virtual RAM

 - iQOO Z3 5G

 - Vivo X60